Banks that have cut or eliminated overdraft fees

 Bank of America

-BMO Harris announced in June 2022 that in upcoming months it will eliminate fees for nonsufficient funds and overdraft transfers, as well as cut overdraft fees by more than a half — to $15 for each occurrence.
-The fee changes apply to both consumer and small business accounts.
+BMO Harris eliminated NSF fees and overdraft transfer fees in 2022, and it cut overdraft fees by more than a half — to $15 for each occurrence.
+The fee changes applied to both consumer and small business accounts.
+The maximum number of overdraft fees a customer may incur per day is three.

-Capital One said in December 2021 that it would stop charging overdraft fees, which ended an annual revenue stream of an estimated $150 million.
+In early 2022, Capital One stopped charging overdraft fees, which ended an annual revenue stream of an estimated $150 million.
+Prior to that, the bank charged a $35 overdraft fee for those enrolled in its next-day grace period program.

 Having a linked savings account or a Citi line of credit can enable customers to have funds transferred automatically to a checking account in the event of a negative balance.

-Citizens Bank implemented an overdraft fee grace period in October 2021, which allows customers with an overdrawn account to avoid overdraft fees if the account is brought back to a positive balance by the end of the next business day.
+Citizens Bank implemented an overdraft fee grace period in 2021, which allows customers with an overdrawn account to avoid overdraft fees if the account is brought back to a positive balance by the end of the next business day.
+When overdraft fees are assessed, they are $35 per item paid, and a maximum of five such fees may be charged per day.

 Virtual Wallet customers also have access to the “Low Cash Mode” feature, which provides a limit on overdraft fees to one $36 fee per day.
 Those who use Low Cash Mode also receive low balance alerts and at least a 24-hour grace period to add funds to avoid overdraft fees.
 During the grace period, they can also process or decline payments that may otherwise result in overdrafts and fees.

-In January 2022, Regions Bank said that in coming months it would eliminate NSF fees and cap overdraft fees at three a day.
-It also announced plans to no longer charge an overdraft protection fee when funds are automatically transferred between linked accounts to cover overdrafts.
+In 2022, Regions Bank eliminated NSF fees and capped its $36 overdraft fee at three instances per day.
+The bank also no longer charges an overdraft protection fee when funds are transferred automatically between linked accounts to cover overdrafts.

-In January 2022, Truist Bank announced plans to introduce two overdraft-free personal checking accounts in the summer, including the Truist One account, which also provides qualifying customers with a $100 negative balance buffer and a deposit-based line of credit of up to $750.
+Truist Bank now offers two personal checking accounts that don’t charge overdraft fees, including the Truist One account, which provides qualifying customers with a $100 negative balance buffer .

-U.S. Bank stopped charging nonsufficient funds fees in January 2022, detailing the change in its fourth-quarter earnings release.
-It also said that by June 30, it would increase the amount an account could be overdrawn without incurring a fee to $50 from $5.
+U.S. Bank stopped charging NSF fees in early 2022, and the bank increased the amount an account could be overdrawn without incurring a fee from $50 from $5.
 Once an account reaches a negative balance of more than $50, customers have a full day to deposit funds to avoid a fee.

-Wells Fargo said in January 2022 that it would eliminate NSF and overdraft protection fees, and that later in the year begin providing customers a 24-hour grace period to cover overdrafts before incurring a fee.
+Wells Fargo eliminated NSF and overdraft protection fees in 2022, and it also began providing customers a 24-hour grace period to cover overdrafts before incurring a fee.

 The bank’s overdraft fee is $35 an item for consumer accounts, with no more than three such fees to be incurred each business day.

-Wells Fargo earned $1 billion in overdraft and NSF revenue from January through September 2021, according to the Consumer Financial Protection Bureau (CFPB).
+Wells Fargo earned $1.4 billion in overdraft and NSF revenue in 2021, according to the CFPB.

 What banks earn in overdraft fees

-Mergers have decreased competition among banks, giving them less incentive to lower their fees, according to Elyse Hicks, consumer policy analyst at Americans for Financial Reform, a nonprofit advocacy organization.
-“I can say with certainty, unless supervision and enforcement from the CFPB coupled with legislation to not only end overdraft fees, but create a level playing field for those living on the margins exist, banks will only rebrand overdraft fees as other junk fees and the cycle will begin again,” Hicks said in an email.
+“I can say with certainty, unless supervision and enforcement from the CFPB coupled with legislation to not only end overdraft fees, but create a level playing field for those living on the margins exist, banks will only rebrand overdraft fees as other junk fees and the cycle will begin again,” said Elyse Hicks, consumer policy analyst at Americans for Financial Reform, a nonprofit advocacy organization.

-Introduced by Rep. Carolyn Maloney, a Democrat from New York, the Overdraft Protection Act of 2021 highlights CFPB research and seeks to limit the dollar amount banks can charge per overdraft fee and the frequency with which the fees can be charged.
+The Overdraft Protection Act of 2021 was legislation introduced by former Rep. Carolyn Maloney, a Democrat from New York, which highlighted CFPB research and sought to limit the dollar amount banks can charge per overdraft fee and the frequency with which the fees could be charged.

-Critics of the bill have argued that consumers who overdraw an account are hurt more by having transactions declined than by overdrafting and paying the resulting fee.
+Critics of such legislation have argued that consumers who overdraw an account are hurt more by having transactions declined than by overdrafting and paying the resulting fee.
 Speaking before a House Financial Services Committee hearing in March, Todd Zywicki, law professor at George Mason University, said he questioned whether regulatory intervention might ultimately harm consumers, especially those who are more vulnerable.

 If a law were in place to eliminate or curb overdraft fees, those who overdraw their accounts “will have many more bounced checks, declined payments, and will likely end up having to rely more on payday lenders and other alternative financial providers,” Zywicki told Bankrate.